-- Water that is too hot can make us lose part of our own essential oils, those that the skin needs to keep itself smooth and hydrated.
-Hot water opens the skin pores and that is when you could suffer from a small decompensation (the inability of the body, especially the circulatory system, to function properly).
+Water that is too hot can make you lose part of our own healthy body oils, those that your skin needs to keep itself smooth and hydrated.
+Hot water opens skin pores and dilates your blood vessels, which could even lead you to become dizzy.

-- It is best not to remain long in hot water.
-Five or six minutes is sufficient.
-Afterward, you can continue your shower or bath with a more tepid temperature.
-Never should you scald yourself!
+It’s best not to remain too long in hot water.
+Five or six minutes is enough.

 2. Be careful when drying off

-It is best to use a soft towel that will allow you to dry your skin with small circular movements, gently eliminating the excess water without roughly rubbing the skin.
+It’s best to use a soft towel that will allow you to dry your skin with small patting movements, gently eliminating the excess water without roughly rubbing your skin.

-Bathrobes, for example, are really comfortable and convenient, as they allow us to wrap up warmly while the skin dries almost without us realizing it.
+Bathrobes, for example, are really comfortable and convenient, as they allow you to wrap up warmly while your skin dries almost without you realizing it.

 3. Take care of your towels!

-Sometimes the danger with towels is not only that they are rough and irritate the skin, but another of their risks is they often become susceptible to growing bacteria and germs.
-The reason?
-Because of the humidity that often remains in their fibers if they are not dried well.
+Sometimes, the danger with towels is not only that they’re rough and irritate your skin.
+Another of their risks is that they often become susceptible to growing bacteria and germs.

-There is a difference between sports enthusiasts who sweat a lot during a workout and those have only sweated a little during the day and simply want to shower before work.
+There’s a difference between sports enthusiasts who sweats a lot during a workout and those have only sweated a little during the day and simply want to shower before work.
 That is, it all depends on each person.

 5. Be careful with sponges

-- It is best to apply soap with your hand and just the right amount, as we have indicated before.
-You can use a natural soap made with glycerin and oats, which will help care for your skin each day, by rubbing it over your skin directly without the need for a sponge.
+It’s best to apply soap with your hand and just the right amount, as we’ve indicated before.
+You can use a natural bar soap by rubbing it over your skin directly without the need for a sponge.

-- Just two times a week you should exfoliate your skin using an appropriate sponge, such as a luffa sponge (which we have previously spoken about in our blog).
-This will help eliminate dead skin cells and reestablish the balance of your epidermis.
+- You should exfoliate your skin using an appropriate sponge, such as a luffa sponge, just twice a week.
+This will help eliminate dead skin cells and reestablish the balance of your skin.

-Always remember these simple points when taking a bath or shower.
-You will feel great!
+Always remember these simple tips when taking a bath or shower!